KendallP4299/TEPlus-Complement-Creator/README.md

 To use this software, extract these files to a new folder and run the "TE+ Datapack Creator.exe" file.
 When you're finished adding items, press the "Build" button in the bottom menu bar to create a complement.
+Enter the a unique path name and complement name.
 A zip file will be saved to a complements folder in assets.
 This is where all the complements you create, will be stored.

 Now compatible with stand-alone addons: